 Last, but certainly not least, is the humble daisy, one of the sweetest, simplest flowers, and a favorite among many women.
 Daisies are most commonly white, but can also be found in a variety of other pastel colors perfect for Easter.
 Even more appropriate is what daisies symbolize; innocence, purity, and true love.
 Jesus was innocent, and pure of sin, and showed true love through His sacrifice on the cross.

 All of these flowers are beautiful and easily found during Easter time, which makes them ideal for gift giving and decorating.

 Easter is the perfect time to get your creative juices flowing and get crafty with your floral decorations!
 And if you have the intention of giving flowers as a gift, arranging them yourself in a fun way will show your loved one you care even more!

 Of course, bouquets of spring flowers are pretty no matter what, but these are likely to be the centerpiece of your table, so why not make it something special!

 Filled Vase Floral Arrangement

-This beautiful centerpiece uses a technique you can use a multiple of ways.
+This beautiful centerpiece uses a technique you can use in a multitude of ways.
 First, you’ll need a large, wide-mouthed glass canister, and a smaller canister that you can place inside it.
-Layer whatever you want between the canisters, in this case it’s dyed eggs, (jelly beans and PEEPS are also popular Easter-themed options), and place your flowers in the center.
+Layer whatever you want between the canisters, in this case, it’s dyed eggs, (jelly beans and PEEPS are also popular Easter-themed options), and place your flowers in the center.
 It’s so easy, yet the results look so expensive!

 Carrot Easter Centerpiece